RunOlga Docs

 You: What happened in last week's pulse meeting?

-Olga: Here's the most recent pulse meeting on record, from June 10.
+Olga: Here's last week's pulse meeting record, from June 10.
 Three priorities were reviewed, two on-track.
 Four issues were worked; two were solved.
-Two new tasks were captured.
+Two new action items were captured — one each for Care Director and Operations.

 On the roadmap

-In particular, pre-meeting briefings with analytical synthesis are explicitly deferred to a later phase.
-Phase 1 can pull current state, but it does not generate the kind of summary that reads the scorecard, the priorities, and the open issues together and tells the team where to focus.
-Olga prepares, surfaces, and captures in Phase 1 — she does not yet synthesize or advise.
+Pre-meeting briefings with analytical synthesis are explicitly deferred.
+Phase 1 can pull current state, but Olga does not yet generate the kind of summary that reads the scorecard, the priorities, and the open issues together and tells the team where to focus.

 On this page